 Locked away.
 It made sense when he was younger.
 There was so much that could go wrong whilst they learnt to control their power.
 But he knew what he was doing.
 He wasn’t a danger to anyone who didn’t deserve a bolt up the arse.

 “Honestly, I don’t know what’s gotten into you.
 You’ve put so much effort into deciphering the ancient dwarven texts and the overseers are immensely impressed with your latest find.
 How can you want to throw all that away to...?”
-She let forth with another harrumph.
+She harrumphed again and shook her head.
 “Why?”

 Dylan hung his head.
-Nothing he said, no matter the reasoning, would be good enough.
+Nothing he said, no matter the reasoning, would be enough to sway her.
 “I’m sorry, Mother.”

-The rest of their journey to his quarters was done in silence, bar the occasional mutter or huff from his guardian.
+They completed the rest of their journey to his quarters in silence, bar the occasional mutter or huff from his guardian.
 They spoke their goodbyes, the words hollow and clinging to the familiarity of tradition.

 He opened the door, almost colliding into his roommate who stood on the other side.
-Sulin stared, his eyes wide and mouth open, his hand still poised for the handle that’d just swung past his fingers and the usual dark, rich shade of his skin had gained the ashen tinge of shock.
-Although Tricia’s presence might’ve had something to do with that last one.
+Sulin stared, his eyes wide and mouth open, his hand still poised for the handle that’d just swung past his fingers.
+The usual richly dark shade of his skin had gained the ashen tinge of shock.
+Dylan was fairly certain it was Tricia’s presence and not his that was having an adverse effect on his friend.

 Even though she wasn’t his friend’s guardian, Tricia wasted no time in turning her sharp eyes towards Sulin.
 “And just where did you think you were going, young man?”

 “I was...”
 Those dark brown eyes flicked to Dylan’s face.
-Whatever the man saw in that second, it swiftly changed his mind.
+Whatever the man saw in that second, the faint twitch of those angular brows spoke of him swiftly changing his mind.
 “Just on my way to inform you of how Dylan had not yet returned to his quarters.”
-There was a squeak to his voice, making its usual undulating tone quite abrupt.
+There was a squeak to his voice, giving a harsh edge to the man’s usual undulating tone.
 “But I see that you’ve found him, so I no longer have a reason to leave this room.”
 His gaze returned to Dylan as he spoke those last few words.
 The amenable smile turned glassy, silently threatening a dozen painful deaths.

-Grimacing an apology and nodding at another farewell from his guardian, Dylan slipped into the room.
+Grimacing an apology and nodding as his guardian said farewell once more, Dylan slipped into the room.
 Sulin might not deliver on his threats of violence, but he’d certainly mete out one hell of a tongue lashing.

-Dylan settled on the not-so-forgiving mattress of his bed.
-Yes, he knew how difficult it was to garner a second of Launtil’s time, even on a wholly non physical level as she was often more interested in plants than people.
+Sighing, Dylan settled on the not-so-forgiving mattress of his bed.
+Yes, he knew how difficult it was to garner a second of Launtil’s time, even on a wholly non-physical level as she was often more interested in plants than people.

-“I had plans.”
-Tentative ones that might’ve had the potential.
+“I had plans,” Dylan grumbled.
+They’d been tentative ones that might’ve had the potential for more.
 “But apparently, I’m a horrid slime of a creature for even insinuating that she’d want to sleep with the likes of me.”
 The rather shrill notes still echoed in his ears.
-He was surprised his friend hadn’t heard the woman berating him.
+He was rather surprised his friend hadn’t heard the woman berating him.

-Not that it was the first time he’d had such an insult thrown at him.
+Not that it was the first time he’d been insulted in such a way.
 He didn’t care if a prospective partner was human or elven, but not every elven woman was as amenable to lying outside their species as others.
 And he’d been angling for a kiss at most, always did with a new partner.
 Not that he would’ve turned down more, but he wasn’t one for pushing that option.
 More suggesting.

 “You are horrid.”
 Sulin plonked next to him on the bed.
 Although the elf was far shorter than him, the man’s heavier build easily lifted Dylan’s half of the mattress.
 “Do you even listen to yourself when you flirt?”